Graham Hills Building in sunshine.

 Cancellation policy

-Cancellations notified by 21st August 2023 will not incur an administrative charge.
+Cancellations notified by 19th of August 2024 will not incur an administrative charge.
 Cancellations received after this date will be subject to a charge of £100.

 Please visit the University's Data Protection webpage for updated Privacy Notices for Students and Website Privacy Policy for information on how we will use your personal data and your rights under data protection legislation.